 The house is just oozing history and character!
 Hotel Paulin has a 4-star rating but its newly renovated 3rd floor (where I stayed) is home to 4 luxury 5-star suites.
 There are 13 rooms over the 2 floors.

 Hotel Paulin is owned by Gerard Paulin – as in the name – and Karen Mersereau who are lovely hosts.
 I loved seeing the old photos throughout the hotel – including this one here where you would swear that Gerard was actually his grandfather!

-The ground floor has a comfortable sitting room near the front door and then a restaurant on the other side.
-There is a lovely big veranda which covers two sides of the house.
+The ground floor of Hotel Paulin has a comfortable sitting room near the front door and then a restaurant on the other side.
+There is a lovely big veranda which covers two sides of the house of this hotel nb.

 Eating at Hotel Paulin